-Through the process of using Training Tilt we have been able to expand our Coaching Business to provide training plans to a wider audience, at a cheaper rate than our 1:1 athletes.
+Through the process of using Training Tilt's triathlon coaching and business platform, we have been able to expand our Coaching Business to provide training plans to a wider audience, at a cheaper rate than our 1:1 athletes.

 This has enabled us to increase our revenue without too much work behind the scenes.
 We now have a vibrant and diverse membership base, with a variety of experience.
 This creates an awesome supportive and inclusive community.

 What would you say is the greatest success you've experienced building your coaching business?